-Lately, we have had a lot of clients who have receiving wage garnishments for very old debts.
-Many of them thought that their debts had passed the statute of limitations and were shocked to see their pay check be hit by a garnishment.
+Lately, we have had a lot of clients who have received wage garnishments for very old debts.
+Many of them thought that their debts had passed the statute of limitations and were shocked to see their paycheck be hit by a garnishment.

 Statute of Limitations can be a bit confusing.
 First there are multiple statutes of limitations based upon the nature of the transaction.
 In Washington State, the most applicable statute of limitations for debt is six years, because most financial transactions involve a written contract.

 Even within the six-year statute of limitations period there are some complexities.
 For example, on a credit card, the six-year statute of limitations applies from the last time that you made a charge (which makes sense) or the last time you made a payment (which makes no sense).
 So lets say that you got a credit card in 2010.
 You charged on it for a couple of years and stopped making charges in 2012, but you continued to make monthly minimum payments until 2015.
 Most people would assume that since they stopped charging on the card in 2012, and we are now in 2020, that eight years have elapsed, and that the debt is no longer collectible.
 Unfortunately, those payments up through 2015, keep the debt within the six-year statute of limitations period and the debt is one that can be litigated.
 It might feel like you are being punished for doing the right thing (i.e. making payments), but unfortunately that is the state of the law.